Foresight on AI: Policy considerations

 As part of this work, Policy Horizons has done a literature review, researched ongoing development related to the field, engaged with policy analysts and decision makers internal to the government, and held extensive conversations with key AI experts.

-The ten insights captured in this report explore future possible capabilities of AI, longer-term risks and opportunities, and uncertainties related to policy-relevant assumptions.
+The 16 insights captured in this report explore future possible capabilities of AI, longer-term risks and opportunities, and uncertainties related to policy-relevant assumptions.
 Readers can seek to understand the impacts AI could have on governance, society, and the economy.
 When engaging with this report, readers are invited to ask:

 - How will future advancements in hardware, software, and interfaces create new opportunities and risks for Canada and its allies